HarperDB/documentation/docs/README.md

 {% hint style="warning" %}
-HarperDB 4.4 is currently in Alpha and should not be used in production.
+HarperDB 4.4 is currently in beta and should not be used in production.
 For production-ready deployments, refer to [https://docs.harperdb.io/docs](https://docs.harperdb.io/docs) to learn more about version 4.3.
 {% endhint %}

 \